Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Conclusions

 \section{Conclusions}

 We have established upper and lower bounds on the $L_p$ errors in DRE through the optimization of $f$-divergence loss functions.
-These bounds are applicable to any member of a group of Lipschitz continuous estimators, regardless of the specific $f$-divergence loss function used.
-These bounds provide new insights into how the dimensionality of data and the KL divergence between distributions affect the accuracy of DRE.
-Furthermore, the numerical experiments corroborate these theoretical findings, demonstrating that the relationship between $L_p$ errors, KL divergence, and data dimensionality aligns with the theoretical implications derived from the bounds.
-This research faces limitations, particularly in high-dimensional settings where the curse of dimensionality and large sample requirements pose challenges.
-Future studies could refine the theoretical framework to explore loss functions that improve DRE in complex, high-dimensional tasks.
+These bounds are applicable to any member of a group of Lipschitz continuous estimators, irrespective of the specific $f$-divergence loss function employed.
+These bounds provide new insights into how data dimensionality and the KL divergence between distributions influence the accuracy of DRE.
+Furthermore, numerical experiments validate these theoretical findings, demonstrating that the relationship between $L_p$ errors, KL divergence, and data dimensionality aligns with the theoretical implications derived from the bounds.
+However, challenges remain, especially in high-dimensional settings, due to the curse of dimensionality and large sample requirements.
+Future studies could refine the theoretical framework to explore loss functions that enhance DRE performance in complex, high-dimensional tasks.